Hormone: Receptors

-Receptors for most peptide as well as many eicosanoid hormones are embedded in the plasma membrane at the surface of the cell and the majority of these receptors belong to the G protein-coupled receptor (GPCR) class of seven alpha helix transmembrane proteins.
+Receptors for most peptide as well as many eicosanoid hormones are embedded in the cell membrane as cell surface receptors, and the majority of these belong to the G protein-coupled receptor (GPCR) class of seven alpha helix transmembrane proteins.
 The interaction of hormone and receptor typically triggers a cascade of secondary effects within the cytoplasm of the cell, described as signal transduction, often involving phosphorylation or dephosphorylation of various other cytoplasmic proteins, changes in ion channel permeability, or increased concentrations of intracellular molecules that may act as secondary messengers (e.g., cyclic AMP).
 Some protein hormones also interact with intracellular receptors located in the cytoplasm or nucleus by an intracrine mechanism.

 For steroid or thyroid hormones, their receptors are located inside the cell within the cytoplasm of the target cell.
 These receptors belong to the nuclear receptor family of ligand-activated transcription factors.
 To bind their receptors, these hormones must first cross the cell membrane.
 They can do so because they are lipid-soluble.
 The combined hormone-receptor complex then moves across the nuclear membrane into the nucleus of the cell, where it binds to specific DNA sequences, regulating the expression of certain genes, and thereby increasing the levels of the proteins encoded by these genes.
 However, it has been shown that not all steroid receptors are located inside the cell.
 Some are associated with the plasma membrane.